The League of Women Voters of Kansas registers voters and encourages active participation in the democratic process.

 - Contact the LWVK office (785-234-5152 or email@example.com)

 Do I need to provide proof of citizenship to register to vote?
 Documentary proof of citizenship is NOT required when registering to vote, per the Federal District Court ruling on June 18, 2018, by Judge Julie Robinson declaring the Kansas Documentary Proof of Citizenship law violated the National Voter Registration Act and the U.S. Constitution.

 When are the dates for this year’s elections and related deadlines?
-The dates and deadlines for elections are in this guide to voting.
-(This is the link for the 2016 guide; the 2018 guide has not been released as of June 2018).
+The dates and deadlines for elections are in this guide to voting. as of December 2019.
+The League’s local calendar also has caucus, primary and election dates.